Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 ![Process list with new columns]({% link process-automation/images/process-list-new-columns.png %})

-### Add a column in the Process list using a custom template
+### Add a column in the process list using a custom template

 To display a process list with a custom column template you first need to create a custom component.

-For example, to create custom templates for the process name, status properties, edit the `process-services-cloud.extension.json` file.
+For example, to create custom templates for the process name, status properties, edit the `process-services-cloud.extension.json` file in the following way.

 ```typescript
 import { ChangeDetectionStrategy, Component, Input, OnInit, ViewEncapsulation } from '@angular/core';